 g.
 Individual entrants must be entered into one of the following three categories:

 Green: For Years 3-4

 Orange: For Years 5-6

 Red: For Years 7-8

 h.
-Entrants are eligible to be entered into the category which matches their actual grade or the category ABOVE their actual grade (ie a Grade 4 student can enter the Orange category for Years 5-6) but entrants cannot be entered into categories BELOW their actual grade.
+Entrants are eligible to be entered into the category which matches their actual Year level or the category ABOVE their actual Year level (ie a Year 4 student can enter the Orange category for Years 5-6) but entrants cannot be entered into categories BELOW their actual Year level.